 Direct your customers to useful resources around your website.
 FAQs can also be used as part of link building.
 Establishing connections with established authorities within your industry to boost the credibility of your own website.

 Here are some examples of effective FAQ pages.
-The three examples below have clean designs and incorporate features that promote a positive user experience.
+The two examples below have clean designs and incorporate features that promote a positive user experience.

 Uber's FAQs are split up into the different stages of a journey, starting with the most fundamental ('How to request a ride') through to specifics such as 'Riding with pets'.